brecert/ProtoFluxContextualActions/README.md

 Some actions are grouped together like that in order to keep a soft limit of 10 maximum items in the context menu at once.
 This may be made configurable at some point.

-### DynamicVariableInput Creation
+### Dynamic Variable Input Creation
-Adds a context menu item to create DynamicVariableInputs when holding a dynamic variable component with the ProtoFlux tool.
+Adds a context menu item to create DynamicVariableInput nodes when holding a dynamic variable component with the ProtoFlux tool.

+### Sample Spatial Variable Creation
+Adds a context menu item to create SampleSpatialVariable nodes when holding a spatial variable source component with the ProtoFlux tool.

 ## Acknowledgements
 The project structure is based on https://github.com/esnya/ResoniteEsnyaTweaks.